asarr22/Ubuntu-Grdp/README.md

 # Ubuntu-Grdp
 ## Set GitHub Config

-1. Edit `GitHubMail` and `GitHubMail` in .github/workflows/Ubuntu.yml
+1. Edit `GitHubMail` and `GitHubName` in .github/workflows/Ubuntu.yml

 2. Add a personal access token from https://github.com/settings/tokens and add as `GH_TOKEN` in repo secrets